zdravkov/kendo-docs/api/wrappers/jsp/grid/filterable-operators-enums.md

 # \<kendo:grid-filterable-operators-enums\>

-Enable/Disable and set the text of filter operators for foreign key columns.
+The texts of the filter operators displayed for columns which have their values option set.

 #### Example
     <kendo:grid-filterable-operators>